aishup/06_Flickr_API-Ajax_Call/README.md

-# Flickr-Photo-Feeder-REST-API-
+# Flickr-Photo-Feeder using REST-API

-This website helps you to view the 'flickr' photos by selecting a particular camera brand.
+This website helps you to view the 'flickr' photos by selecting a particular camera brand from a list.